Western Governors University (WGU) C839v5 / D334 Algorithms Practice Test

 1 / 20

-What is the main role of the A* algorithm?
+What is the block size for the Blowfish encryption algorithm?

 Next Question